Fidelity Relations in an Array of Neutral Atom Qubits -- Experimental Validation of Control Noise: APPENDICES

 \subsection{Noise generation}

 In the system, we inject three different noise profiles: white noise (WN), Ornstein-Uhlenbeck (OU), and Brownian motion (BM), respectively defined as

 Here $W_t$ is a realization of the Wiener process, which integrated is a Brownian motion \cite{oksendal}.
+The OU process represents a damped Wiener process with noise strength $\gamma$ and damping rate $\kappa$.
+These processes model diffusion-relaxation processes, where $\gamma$ is the rate of diffusion and $\kappa$ the rate of relaxation \cite{OUnoise}. $\gamma_0=\SI{1}{\per\second}$ is a unit constant for dimensional consistency.
 When numerically sampling realizations of this noise as step functions for timesteps of \SI{4}{\nano\second}, excessively large noise values appear due to the incongruence between the noise timescale $\sqrt{\Delta t}$ stemming from the white noise \cite{stochasticintegration1} and the pulse timescale $\Delta t$ (see inset Fig.~\ref{fig:samples}).
 This would be resolved by refining to a smaller timestep.
 Instead, we average the noise over several time steps to even out the values, and numerically verify that in simulation these smoothened out noise realizations result in the same fidelity distributions as the \SI{4}{\nano\second} samples, see Fig.~\ref{fig:samples}.
 In all experimental and simulation results timesteps of $\Delta t=$\SI{1}{\micro\second} are used.
 Representative noise realizations and power spectral densities (PSD) for each noise profile are respectively shown in Fig.~\ref{fig:pulse-examples} and Fig.~\ref{fig:psd-examples}.